 The best way to explore the town is to pickup the leaflet from Roscoff Tourist Office that highlights about 20 notable features - each also has an explanatory plaque when you arrive.

 Note: there are also a couple of hotels and various small shops and cafes in the centre of Roscoff.

 Another surprise in Roscoff is the Exotic Gardens.
 These are extensive and most unexpected in northern France with many beautiful plants and flowers here that are more commonly seen in tropical and sub-tropical regions of the world such as South Africa.

+We visited in June and there were a very wide range of unusual flowers to be seen.
 The raised rocky section of the gardens also has nice views across Morlaix Bay, and a visit is a lovely way to pass a couple of hours.

 Roscoff is also famous for the onions grown nearby, which have even received the prestigious 'AOC' (appellation d'origine controllée) to prevent other onions claiming to be Roscoff onions.
 The high quality of the onions is attributed to the combination of ideal soil and weather conditions.